VinyasSahai02/News-App/README.md

 This React news app utilizes the News API to deliver the latest headlines and articles from a variety of sources.
 Stay up-to-date with global news and explore different categories effortlessly.
 The user-friendly interface provides an engaging way to consume news content.

-## Features

-- **Latest News:** Get the most recent headlines and articles from various sources.
-- **Category Selection:** Explore news in different categories like Technology, Business, Health, Entertainment, and more.
-- **User-Friendly Interface:** The app provides an easy-to-navigate and engaging way to consume news content.
-- **Responsive Design:** Access the app on various devices, from desktop to mobile.
-- **Customization:** Tailor your news experience by selecting your preferred news sources and categories.
-- **Search Functionality:** Find specific news articles using the search feature.

 ## Technologies Used

 - React